Language: EN

 What is function overloading in C#

-Function overloading is an essential feature in C# that allows defining multiple versions of methods with the same name, but different parameters.
+Function overloading is a feature in C# that allows us to define multiple versions of methods with the same name, but different parameters.

-The C# compiler determines which version of the method should be invoked based on the arguments provided during the call.
+The C# compiler determines which version of the method to invoke based on the arguments provided during the call.

 This provides flexibility and improves code readability by allowing the same method to adapt to different scenarios.

-For this, the functions must have a different “signature”.
-That is, they must receive different types and/or quantity of parameters.
+To use function overloading, the different versions of the function must have different arguments.
+That is, they must receive different types and/or quantities of parameters.

 // Sum of two integers